chris-marres/NTUA-Distributed-Systems-Project/README.md

     $ docker compose build
     ```

-- Run the experiment for the specified parameters (i.e. number of participants = 5, difficulty = 4, capacity = 1) :
+- Run the experiment for the specified parameters (e.g. number of participants = 5, difficulty = 4, capacity = 1) :

     ```
     $ docker compose -f compose/p5-d4-c1-docker-compose.yml up
     ```

-- Alternative: Run all the experiments with 5 nodes (with all the possible combinations of the given parameters) :
+- Alternative: run all the experiments with 5 nodes (with all the possible combinations of the given parameters) :

     ```
     $ ./run_all_5_nodes.sh